-To circumnavigate is a dream that most blue water sailors have somewhere deep inside.
+To circumnavigate the globe is a dream that most blue water sailors have somewhere deep inside.
 We are not unique in this respect.
 On September 27 2005 Yaghans circumnavigation was annonced.
 She departed on June 1 2006 and returned home again on July 17 2009.
 The only crew members were Heléne and Arne.

 The circumnavigation was 44.000 nautical miles.
 Thats is pretty much the same distance Heléne and Arne have sailed together during the 10 years before the circumnavigation..

 The route followed in the wake of James Cooks first circumnavigation with Endeavour 1768-1771 when he " discovered " Australia and New Zealand.
 An original chart showing Cooks first voyage is hanging in Yaghans saloon.
 The only difference between this route and Yaghans is that Cook never got to Antarctica.
 Click here if you want to see Yaghans route.
-The circumnavigation can be followed in Yahgans blog.
+The circumnavigation could be followed in Yaghans blog.
 Pictures are in the photo galleries - one covering Stockholm - New Zealand and the second covering New Zealand - Stockholm.

 Cook is unique i many ways.
 He was the first sailor in world history that really knew where he was.
 Just before Cooks first journey the 500 year old problem with sailors being able to calculate their latitude but not their longitude got two solutions.
 On the first journey the longitude was determined by observations of the moon - a complicated method on a ship at sea.
 On the second and third journey he used Harrissons clock that was just invented.
 This problem is not so big on a modern yacht like Yaghan with five GPS on board and electronic charts fore the entire world in three different computers.